Skip to content

 terraform_count_number_3_output.png

-In the above example, even if you have 100 arguments in variable configuration file, this will ALWAYS create 3 files as we hardcoded count = 3.
-To create the number of files defined in variable configuration file, we need to update the main configuration file to pick the length of the list variable.
+In the above example, even if you have 100 arguments in a variable configuration file, this will ALWAYS create three files as we hardcoded count = 3.
+To create the number of files defined in a variable configuration file, we need to update the main configuration file to pick the length of the list variable.

 resource "local_file" "my-file" {